tinglesoftware/dependabot-azure-devops/extension/README.md

 # Dependabot Azure DevOps Extension

 This is the unofficial [dependabot](https://github.com/Dependabot/dependabot-core) extension for [Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/).
-It will allow you to run Dependabot inside a build pipeline and is accessible[here in the Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot).
+It will allow you to run Dependabot inside a build pipeline and is accessible [here in the Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot).
 The extension first has to be installed before you can run it in your pipeline.

 ## Usage